Shubham0Rajput/Rclone-Telegram-Bot/README.md

 HOW TO USE THIS BOT!
 ---------------------------------
 * ### /start ###
-  This command will start the bot
+  This command to check is bot runing or not

 * ###  /help  ###
   To Know About the Commands and How to use them